sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - server-side rendering is ideal for websites that need strong search engine presence, since search engine bots can just read the static content immediately instead of possibly running into issues with JS content.
     - Server-side rendering is also necessary if clients have technical limitations, such as being unable to run JavaScript.
 Otherwise, server-side rendering is practically equal to client-side rendering.

+- [Investing#Margin of safety][Stocks]
-- Investing#Margin of safety - Practice of buying shares of a company only when they trade at a large discount to true value.
+     - Practice of buying shares of a company only when they trade at a large discount to true value.
 Difference between estimated value of share and purchase price is margin of safety.

+- [Investing#Earnings yield][Stocks]
-- Investing#Earnings yield - earnings per share / share price
+     - earnings per share / share price
     - higher earnings yield is better than lower (obviously)
     - business that earn high return on capital are better
     - high return on capital companies availble at bargain prices i.e. companies with high earning yield and high return on capital.